 Due to the significance of credit facilities and the related estimation uncertainty and judgement in the impairment calculation, this was considered as a key audit matter.
-This is further heightened by the high degree of estimation uncertainty due to the inflationary pressure and high profit rate environment.
+This is further heightened by the high degree of estimation uncertainty due to the current inflationary pressure and high profit rate environment.

 Our audit procedures included assessing the design and implementation of controls over the inputs and assumptions used by the Group in developing the models, its governance and review controls performed by the management in determining the adequacy of credit losses.
-Further, our audit procedures were updated to incorporate consideration of the current inflationary pressure and high profit rate environment, including a focus on rescheduled credit facilities.